 Licenses of intellectual property, or IP: If the license to the Company's IP is determined to be distinct from the other performance obligations identified in the arrangement, the Company recognizes revenues from consideration allocated to the license when the license is transferred to the customer and the customer can use and benefit from the licenses.
 For licenses that are combined with other promises, the Company utilizes judgment to assess the nature of the combined performance obligation to determine whether the combined performance obligation is satisfied over time or at a point in time and, if over time, the appropriate method of measuring progress for purposes of recognizing revenue.
 The Company evaluates the measure of progress each reporting period and, if necessary, adjusts the measure of performance and related revenue recognition.
-The Company generally recognized on a cumulative basis in the period that the change occurs.
+The Company generally recognizes revenue using the cost incurred to date as compared to the total estimated cost.
+The impact on revenue of changes in total estimated costs are recognized on a cumulative basis in the period that the change occurs.
 If estimates of the total cost change, or if contract amendments change the scope of the performance obligation, the required adjustments to revenue could be material.
 Determining the revenue recognition of IP licenses requires significant judgment and is discussed in further detail for each of the Company's license and collaboration agreements in Notes 10 and 11.